 The roots of the rivalry

 Despite the Richmond address searched by police, Gordon (far right in the image below) lists Berkeley as his location on the music-hosting website SoundCloud, where he has posted dozens of rap songs under the moniker “Grayso.”
 Imagery and music on the page frequently reference Babas, drugs, violence and firearm use.
 “Love my choppa” — a term used for guns — is the most recent song posted.
 It was uploaded less than a month ago.
 Gordon wrote, on his Facebook page, that he attended Berkeley High.
+After publication, his mother told Berkeleyside Gordon is from Berkeley and attended Berkeley schools throughout his life.

 Police have previously described a fissure between teenage South and West Berkeley gang members in 2015 that played out, in part, as disrespect online.
 At the time, older Waterfront gang members began to pressure its new generation to part ways with peers in South Berkeley, including members of another established gang called the 5 Finga Mafia, police have said.
 As friction grew, San Pablo Park, where Babas used to hang out, was claimed as turf by gang members in South Berkeley who called themselves the “L’s.”
 Fights broke out, at Berkeley High and in the downtown area, between the two factions in 2015 and 2016.